Founder & Lead Editor

 This is where the picture gets a bit mixed.
 The majority of users praise the quality, using words like "excellent" and "great durability".
 The materials generally hold up well to standard city walking.

-However, a vocal minority has flagged issues.
-Some users feel the materials—specifically the synthetic overlays—can look or feel cheaper than expected after wear, leading to disappointment regarding long-term value.
-It seems that while the build is solid, the aging of the aesthetic materials might vary.
+But a vocal minority flags issues.
+Some users feel the materials, specifically the synthetic overlays, can look or feel cheaper than expected after wear, which hurts long-term value.
+It seems that while the build is solid, the aging of the aesthetic materials can vary.

 "Looks good in pictures not feet."